 Just because the issues raised by just war and torture are both nasty and extremely difficult, they are likely to prove a very suitable testing ground for the different (from the German philosopher Immanuel Kant) version of practical reason I have already experimented with in my second book.
-I employ the conception of rationality or reason which grew up very slowly after the seventeenth century, and became normal usage in the twentieth century.
+I employ the conception of rationality or reason which grew up very slowly after the sixteenth century, and became normal usage in the twentieth century.
 The form of rationalism current in the seventeenth century – for instance, in the thought of Leibniz – held that significant knowledge can be derived by reasoning without the aid of sense experience, often on the lines of mathematics.
 Later this mutated into a form of rationalism, or reliance on ‘reason’ which blended with empiricism rather than being taken in opposition to it.
 In this conception, exemplified by the philosophy of Popper but running through analytic thought generally, reason/rationality sets much value on the scientific method whilst intellectual reasoning on the model of logic and mathematics (‘pure reason’ in Kant’s terminology) can be supplemented by testing by observation and experiment, i.e., empirical testing.
 Commonly in recent times the contrast tends to be made not between rationalism and empiricism, but between dependence on evidence and anything which might be claimed (with sympathy or with dismissal) to be based on ‘faith’, such as religious knowledge or mysticism.

 The method of practical reasoning, or experiment, I propose does not differ from a Kantian model in being applicable to particular cases of moral problems but rather in finding guidance for action by taking account of practical constraints there may be on our possibilities for action instead of through an instruction or ‘law’ derived by a priori reasoning.
 This approach to ‘practical reason’ might be felt necessary in the twenty-first century when we are not merely dealing with people lacking a ‘good will’ in Kant’s sense; i.e., unconcerned with whether rules or practices which may suit them are equally appropriate for everyone to follow.
 In many cases people are rather responding to differing and conflicting moral imperatives.
 That conundrum is prominent in relation to issues surrounding war and torture being highlighted here.
 For instance we may find there is nothing surprising to us about interrogators finding a categorical imperative in service to their country or cause which leads them to countenance practices like torture contrary to (say) human rights or standards of a supposed common morality.
 The problem of moral conflicts and dilemmas is all the more disturbing for being increasingly familiar.
-It may be noted that practical reason in the modified form proposed here does not automatically exclude the calculation of self-interest so often implied by current use of the term ‘rational’ (for instance, in game theory) but subordinates it to resolution of moral conflicts in a way suitable for treating persons (not just myself) as ethically significant.
+It may be noted that practical reason in the modified form proposed here does not exclude the calculation of self-interest so often implied by current use of the term ‘rational’ (for instance, in game theory) but subordinates it to resolution of moral conflicts in a way suitable for treating persons (not just myself) as ethically significant.
 I hope that the theme of equal applicability in Kant’s thought can still work within the different approach.

 It is not just a digression to point out here that the classical Utilitarians came closer to treating people as ends in themselves than is sometimes realised because they aimed to count individuals and not groups; by ‘utility’ they did not mean advantage to a state or society but to individuals only.
 However, I do not intend to advance a utilitarian argument in the conventional sense here, although I cannot see how consequences (for individual persons or communities) can ever be left right out of account.
 Kant himself was not really able to do so.1 In the age of existential threats to human civilisation or mass destruction weapons moral futility is a luxury we cannot afford.